2025–26 Stonehill Skyhawks men's basketball team

-The 2025–26 Stonehill Skyhawks men's basketball team represents Stonehill College during the 2025–26 NCAA Division I men's basketball season.
-The Skyhawks, led by 13th-year head coach Chris Kraus, play their home games at Merkert Gymnasium in Easton, Massachusetts as members of the Northeast Conference.
+The 2025–26 Stonehill Skyhawks men's basketball team represented Stonehill College during the 2025–26 NCAA Division I men's basketball season.
+The Skyhawks, led by 13th-year head coach Chris Kraus, played their home games at Merkert Gymnasium in Easton, Massachusetts as members of the Northeast Conference.

 Previous season

-The Skyhawks finished the 2024–25 season 15–17, 7–9 in NEC play, to finish in third place.
+The Skyhawks finished the 2024–25 season 15–17, 7–9 in NEC play, to finish in sixth place.
 They were defeated by Fairleigh Dickinson in the quarterfinals of the NEC tournament.

 Preseason

 On October 27, 2025, the NEC released their preseason coaches poll.
 Stonehill was picked to finish third in the conference.